 This is a great tactic in team games and MOBAs such as League of Legends – a friend of mine uses this to great effect but it’s not easy to pull off.

-If there's a troll in your team who is abusing other players, threatening to report them over nothing, or insulting their item selection (even if it's actually good), try to bide your time and wait until they make a mistake - then highlight it.
-They're a troll: it will happen.
-I often don't talk directly to them, but will mention them to the rest of the team passively e.g. "Can someone help [troll's name] out?
-He's not doing too well up there."
-Once your team realise the troll is A) a troll or B) a crap player, they will be more likely to come to your aid.
-The troll will likely insult you at this point - either ignore them or throw a wisecrack (see below).
+If there’s a troll in your team who is abusing other players, threatening to report them over nothing, or insulting their item selection (even if it’s actually good), try to bide your time and wait until they make a mistake – then highlight it.
+Or, show them some appreciation – they often will be surprised by this and won’t know how to react.

 Throw a wisecrack/use the power of humiliation

-If you think you're smart or witty enough to belittle a troll in front of the rest of your team, do it.
+If you think you’re smart or witty enough to belittle a troll in front of the rest of your team, do it.
 Using sarcasm or jovial wisecracks in the right way can shut a troll up.
 But bear in mind it depends on the troll, the situation, the game and your willpower.
-Practice makes perfect.
+And it might antagonise them.

 Swing the banhammer

-Use all of the tools at your disposal to thwart those nasty little trolls.
-You can report abusive players using your console's online system like Xbox Live or an in-game system such as League of Legends' tribunal.
-Be honest and specific about them - don't just report for the sake of it.
+Use all of the tools at your disposal.
+You can report abusive players using your console or PC’s specific online system.
+Be honest and specific about them – don’t just report for the sake of it.

-Players who deserve a report will occasionally get temporarily banned.
-It might not change their ways permanently, but might make them think twice the next time they decide to insult your amazing username.
+Players who deserve a report may get temporarily banned.
+It might not change their ways permanently, but might make them think twice next time.

 Deal with time wasters

-Recently I've been playing Hearthstone, and rarely you will come across a player, who, once they realise they are most likely going to lose the match, will waste time (i.e. use their maximum 90 seconds every turn) in an attempt to annoy you, force a mistake or make you quit.
-For these schmucks, I let them play their silly game and instead go and do something else while playing.
+Recently I’ve been playing Hearthstone, and rarely you will come across a player, who, once they realise they are most likely going to lose the match, will waste time (i.e. use their maximum 90 seconds every turn) in an attempt to annoy you, force a mistake or make you quit.
+Let them play their silly game and instead go and do something else while playing.
 Go and make a drink, read a magazine or switch on the TV.

 Throw a compliment